Prime Day

 Después de los 30 días, 9,99 €/mes.
 Cancela cuando quieras.

+It is June 1964 in a World in which the 'swinging sixties' never happened.
 Two Soviet tank armies have fallen on Iran and are pouring down from the Zagros Mountains onto the Iraqi floodplains of the Tigris and the Euphrates Rivers like wolves upon the fold.
-The Shah of Iran is dead, Tehran has been destroyed by a nuclear strike, and the surviving imperial courtiers are squabbling over the distribution of the nation’s riches.
-Iraq has disintegrated before the advancing Red Army tanks.
+The Shah of Iran is dead; Tehran has been destroyed by a nuclear strike; and the surviving imperial courtiers are looting the nation's riches.
+Meanwhile, neighbouring Iraq is disintegrating into sectarian civil war in the face of the advancing Red Army tanks.

-In the United States, the overwhelming popular mood is one of "America first".
-The "victory" of the October War has never seemed more pyrrhic, or all the death, destruction, and grief more futile, than it does in the second week of April 1964.
-The beleaguered British and Commonwealth forces in and around the Persian Gulf must face the fact that the cavalry - in the form of the slowly rebuilding American military colossus - is not about to come to the rescue any time soon, if at all, ever again.
+In the United States the overwhelming popular mood is one of 'America First'.
+The 'victory' of the October War has never seemed more pyrrhic, or all the death, destruction and grief more futile than it does in the first week of June 1964.
+The beleaguered British and Commonwealth forces in and around the Persian Gulf must face the fact that the cavalry – in the form of the slowly rebuilding American military colossus – is not about to come to the rescue any time soon, or if at all, ever again.

 Ciencia ficción Espías y políticos Guerra y ejército Historias alternativas Literatura de género Militar Negra y suspense